Navigation auf uzh.ch

 How Do I Reuse Data?

-In order to be able to work with your found data, you must have the appropriate rights.
-You must also comply with the terms and conditions of the license.
-Only then can you process the data further.
+To reuse the data you must also comply with the terms and conditions of the license.
 For further processing (and proper data management) you would also document your reuse and then cite the data in the publication.

 How to Cite Data Sources?